PierrunoYT/ai-shell-assistant/README.md

 - Interactive chat with AI powered by OpenAI's GPT models
 - Extensible tool system for adding new capabilities
+- Natural Language Understanding (NLU) for tool calling
-- Built-in tools for calculations and weather information
+- Built-in search file tool for finding content in files
 - Configuration management for customizing behavior

 ## Installation